Ahmed-Aghadi/Buildit-Klaytn/README.md

 While editing the map, user can also save/load private designs which is saved using sprucekit.

-In marketplace listing, if seller owns an ENS account then it will display it so that it add more credibility about seller.
+In marketplace listing, if seller owns an KNS account then it will display it so that it add more credibility about seller.

 ## How We Built It